flutter/website/src/development/ui/advanced/shaders.md

 ---

 {{site.alert.note}}
   The `CanvasKit` backend supports this feature on the `beta` branch and should support this API in the next stable release.
-  We do not currently plan to support this feature in the HTML backend.
+  There are no current plans to support this feature in the HTML backend.
 {{site.alert.end}}

 Custom shaders can be used to provide rich graphical effects beyond those provided by the Flutter SDK.